accessibility-exchange/co-design/src/steps/consultants-exit-process.md

 ---
-title: Consultants exit process
+title: Consultant choses to not proceed
+subtitle: Consultants determine whether they’re a good fit for the project after learning about it from the organization
 phase: Preparing together
 step: 6.1
-subtitle: Consultants determine whether they’re a good fit for the project after learning about it from the organization
 ---
 ## Ideas